Health & Wellness

 Of course, after your pet injures themself or begins showing new signs of pain, you should contact your vet right away.

-“If you suspect your dog has fractured any bones, dislocated any joints or appears to be in severe pain, they should be taken in right away,” Dr. Emily Singler, VMD, veterinary consultant for Fetch by The Dodo, says.
+“If you suspect your dog has fractured any bones, dislocated any joints or appears to be in severe pain, they should be taken in right away,” Dr. Emily Singler, VMD, veterinary consultant for Fetch, says.
 “You should also take your dog to the vet if you’re treating them for pain and they don’t seem to be improving.”

 Signs your pet’s in pain